Soon to be a major motion picture starring Charlize Theron

 Now Lorraine has returned, to tell her story.
 And nothing is quite what it seems.

-The Coldest City and all related characters © Antony Johnston.
+The Coldest City, The Coldest Winter, and all related characters © Antony Johnston.